 A computer program that hides or disguises another program.
 The victim starts what he or she thinks is a safe program and instead willingly accepts something also designed to do harm to the system on which it runs.

 A very popular operating system.
 Used mainly on larger, multi-user systems.

 Small storage devices accessed using a computer’s USB ports, can be easily removed, transported – and concealed.
 They are worn around the neck on a lanyard.
 They now come in many watch or a Swiss Army knife

 A ‘third party’ storage facility on the internet, enabling data to be stored and retrieved from any browser.
 Examples include Xdrive and Freeway.com.

 Operating system marketed by Microsoft.
 In use on desktop PCs, the system automatically loads into the computer’s memory in the act of switching the computer on.
 MS-DOS, Windows, Windows 3.0, Windows 95, Windows 98, Office XP, Windows XP, Windows NT, Windows Vista and Windows Server are registered trademarks of Microsoft Corporation.

 An expansion card presents in a computer that allows cordless connection between that computer and other devices on a computer network.
 This replaces the traditional network cables.
 The card communicates by radio signals to other devices present on the network.

-Disclaimer: This does not constitute a legal opinion and would not create Attorney-Client relationship.
+Disclaimer: This does not constitute a legal opinion and would not create an Attorney-Client relationship.
 This article is only for information and awareness purpose and merely a possible interpretation of the law.